Judging

 Each Song Contest is judged by five prominent figures in music and Hawaiian language.
 The judges score each song using a standard rubric of established criteria.
-At the end of the night, six coveted awards are presented to the groups with the best performances.
+At the end of the night, awards are presented to the groups with the best performances.

 Judges